newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-1-cds-reinstatement.md

   If your [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) registration is also expired, be sure to reinstate it.
 callToActionText: Reinstate My CDS Registration
 callToActionLink: https://www.njconsumeraffairs.gov/dcu/Applications/Reinstatement-Application-for-Registration-for-Dispenser-Prescriber-Practitioner.pdf
+aboveLicenseStatusContent: ""
 ---

 ## Application Requirements

-* New Jersey business address where the CDS will be stored, prescribed, or dispensed (must match your DEA registration address)
+- New Jersey business address where the CDS will be stored, prescribed, or dispensed (must match your DEA registration address)
-* Schedule(s) of the CDS
+- Schedule(s) of the CDS
-* Current and active professional license number
+- Current and active professional license number
-* Social Security number
+- Social Security number
-* CDS registration number
+- CDS registration number
-* DEA registration number
+- DEA registration number
-* Signed attestation (included in application)
+- Signed attestation (included in application)
-* Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice
+- Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice

 Your reinstatement application must be signed in front of and by a notary public. \
 \